See all COVID-19 resources

 Diagnosis

-For unvaccinated patients manifesting illness, the bad news is that all three viruses have similar symptoms, and testing must be performed for each to effectively confirm a correct diagnosis.
+For patients manifesting illness, the challenge in diagnosis is that all three viruses have similar symptoms, and testing must be performed for each to effectively confirm a correct diagnosis.
 Understanding the differences between the flu, RSV, and COVID-19 will help prevent misdiagnosis or delayed diagnosis when patients present with respiratory symptoms.

 Prevention

-During flu season, it is possible that all three of the viruses may spread at the same time and patients could become infected with one or all three of the diseases.
-To counter this possibility, it is important to continue offering appropriate screening, testing, and vaccinations.
-Refer to the CDC’s guidance on “Frequently Asked Influenza (Flu) Questions: 2022-2023 Season.”
-Note that according to the CDC, both flu and COVID vaccines may be given on the same day if patients are eligible and vaccines follow the appropriate administration schedule.
+During flu season, it is possible that all three of the viruses may spread at the same time, and patients could become infected with one or all three of the diseases.
+To offset this possibility, it is important to offer appropriate screening, testing, and vaccinations.
+Refer to the CDC’s guidance on “Information for the 2024-2025 Flu Season.”
+Note that according to the CDC, flu, RSV, and COVID vaccines may be given on the same day if patients are eligible and vaccines follow the appropriate administration schedule.
 Some infectious disease experts recommend, however, that the RSV vaccine be given separately.

 Patient Safety Strategies